xris1658/musec-legacy/doc/HackTheProject.md

   - Manually copy the `Resources` folder to the build path.

   You could automatically copy the files by adding custom build processes, but there are some things you should notice:
-  - You can't use `copy` to do this, since it is a command you can use in Command Propmt or Powershell instead of an executable, and Qt Creator can't find a program named `copy`.
+  - You can't use `copy` directly to do this, since it is a command you can use in Command Propmt or Powershell instead of an executable, and Qt Creator can't find a program named `copy`.
+The correct way is to use `cmd` to execute the `copy` command:
+    ```
+    cmd /C copy /B /Y Ei18n\Musec_zh_CN.qm <Build directory>\Musec_zh_CN.qm
+    ```
+    - You might want to check the return code of the operation.
+Check [How do I get the application exit code from a Windows command line? - Stack Overflow](https://stackoverflow.com/questions/334879/how-do-i-get-the-application-exit-code-from-a-windows-command-line) for details.
   - You could use `robocopy`, an utility in Windows.
 But you might like to call it using another program, instead of using it directly in the process, since
-    - `robocopy` will return `0` if all of the files are **already copied** and `1` if all of the files are **not in the destination directory initailly and copied successfully**.
+    - `robocopy` will return `0` if all of the files are **already copied and same as the original files**, and `1` if all of the files are **not in the destination directory initially and copied successfully**.
     - Qt Creator will treat non-zero return code as error, so it will complain about the `robocopy` step even if the files are successfully copied, which shouldn't be treated as an error.

 ## Debugging